-The following is a summary of transactions since January 1, 2022 to which we have been a party in which the amount involved exceeded \$120,000 and in which any of our executive officers, directors or beneficial holders of more than five percent of our capital stock had or will have a direct or indirect material interest, other than compensation arrangements which are described under the sections of this Annual Report entitled Part III, Item 10.
+The following is a summary of transactions since January 1, 2023 to which we have been a party in which the amount involved exceeded \$120,000 and in which any of our executive officers, directors or beneficial holders of more than five percent of our capital stock had or will have a direct or indirect material interest, other than compensation arrangements which are described under the sections of this Annual Report entitled Part III, Item 10.
 "Directors, Executive Officers and Corporate Governance-Director Compensation" and Part III, Item 11.
 "Executive Compensation:"

-Compensation paid to our executive officers during 2023 and 2022 and equity awards granted to our executive officers and directors during 2021, 2022, 2023 and payments due to interests in Pelican, are disclosed under the sections of this Annual Report on Form 10-K entitled Part III, Item 10.
-"Directors, Executive Officers and Corporate Governance-2022 Director Compensation" and Part III, Item 11.
-"Executive Compensation" and Note 4 to the Company's audited consolidated financial statements for the years ended December 31, 2023 and 2022 "Acquisition of Pelican Therapeutics."
+Compensation paid to our executive officers during 2024 and 2023 and equity awards granted to our executive officers and directors during 2023 and 2024 and employment agreement with our executive officers and payments due to interests in Pelican, are disclosed under the sections of this Annual Report on Form 10-K entitled Part III, Item 10.
+"Directors, Executive Officers and Corporate Governance" and Part III, Item 11.
+"Executive Compensation".